infiniflow/ragflow/api/python_api_reference.md

 ) -> list[DataSet]
 ```

-Lists all knowledge bases.
+Retrieves a list of knowledge bases.

 ### Parameters

 #### page

-The current page number to retrieve from the paginated data.
-This parameter determines which set of records will be fetched.
+The current page number to retrieve from the paginated results.
 Defaults to `1`.

 #### page_size

-The number of records to retrieve per page.
-This controls how many records will be included in each page.
+The number of records on each page.
 Defaults to `1024`.

 #### order_by